The WHHS Advantage

 At Westchester students are taught from the moment they enter our building to advocate for themselves, their country, and Israel.
 We participate in organized rallies both in Westchester County and New York City when Judaism is challenged and anti-Semitism rears its ugly head.
 We send students to AIPAC and Panim-el-Panim, both in Washington, D.C. where they meet with government officials to learn about politics and lobbying.

-Qualified students may take elective courses through Virtual High School or the Johns Hopkins Center for Talented Youth.
+Qualified students may take elective courses through Virtual High School or Middlebury College Language School.
 Some of the classes our students have enjoyed include Constitutional Law, Engineering, Art History, Poetry Writing, and Entrepreneurship.
 In addition, WHHS participates in the Online Judaic Studies Consortium (OJSC) offering Judaic studies electives including: Mussar: Practical Ethics for Living a Meaningful Life, Pairs in the Tanach and History Makers of Israel.

 ADVANCED TORAH STUDY